Browser styling

 Alternatively, follow the steps to customize your styles by importing a graph stylesheet (GraSS) file for Neo4j Browser to reference.

-1. Run the command :style and download your current graph style by using the Export GraSS option.
+1. Run the command :style and download your current graph style with the Download button in the result frame.

 Neo4j supports both CSS and JSON format as a .grass file contents.